-Whether you’re a pro at remote work or just getting started, we've put together 24 best work from home 'must haves' so you'll be productive in the comfort of your own home.
+Whether you’re a pro at remote work or just getting started, we've put together a list of best work from home 'must haves' so you'll be productive in the comfort of your own home.

 How to engage remote employees?
 With teams adapting to online work, it can be difficult to know how to engage remote employees.
 As experts on the subject, we wanted to share some tips to engage your team with online training and social interactions virtually!